Kongra Star: The Women's Participatory Economy Committee

 Kongra Star believes that women should hold a prominent place in the economy and the agricultural industry because of their ancient historical and natural roles as caretakers and gatherers, in which women were idolized and sometimes compared to goddesses like Ashtar or Inana.
 However, over time, masculinity took a stronger role in society and women were exploited economically by the patriarchy and lost their role in the economy.
 During and after the Rojava Revolution, it was important for women to regain their role in the economic development of the region.

-In May of 2017, the first Women's Economic Conference took place, with 50 delegates attending.
+In May 2017, the first Women's Economic Conference took place, with 50 delegates attending.
 The conference determined the following as their goals: